Agile Talent Management

 JANUARY 22, 2015

 Scaling Collaboration not Process is the Key to Enterprise Agility.
 Agile methods have been found to be extremely effective when used correctly.
 A reasonable reaction to witnessing any great performance in an organization is to demand more of it.
-Unfortunately these roll out attempts largely result in disappointment or failure because the investment and effort has been applied in the wrong place.

 Don’t Mess with Culture

 When I’m writing these words I’m on my way home from Lean Agile Scotland.
 While summarizing the event Chris McDermott mentioned a few themes, two of them being organizational culture and experimentation.
 Experimentation is definitely my thing.
 I am into organizational culture too.